comur/ComurImageBundle/README.md

 ###webDir (required)###

 Url used to show your image in templates, must be relative url.
+If you created related functions as explained in uploadUrl section, then you can user getWebPath() function for webDir parameter.

 ###fileExt (optional)###